Seán Hanrahan

 Bio

-Recent projects/exhibition – Parklands: Biodiversity in Irish Art Glucksman Gallery Cork.
-Artist in residence at IMMA (Irish Museum of Modern Art) produced a site-specific flag Project Memory Anthem for IMMA’s A Radical Plot residency program August-October 2021.
-Facebook Artist in Residence (AIR) program, produced a large-scale mural for their Cork Oculus laboratory offices.
-In 2018 I co-curated Aрка/Arch exhibition of Belarusian graphic work with Belarusian Artist Roman Sustov, Studio 12 Backwater Artists, Cork IRE.
-HALFTONE 16,17,18, 20, 21 The Library Project, Dublin IRE.
-The 188th RHA open submission exhibition, Dublin IRE.
-Solo exhibition Night Frightens the Day/Калі ноч палохае дзень VCCA (Centre for Contemporary and Modern Art) Minsk, Belarus.
+Seán Hanrahan is a multidisciplinary artist based in Cork city. working in print, photography, installation & collaborative practice.
+He is based at Backwater Artists Studio’s, he has also been a member of Cork Printmakers for 20 years.
+He has worked on several projects & exhibited internationally.
+Recent projects/exhibition – In the Presence of Beings Solo exhibition Backwater Artists Studio 12 2025.
+Artist in residence at IMMA (Irish Museum of Modern Art) where I produced a site-specific flag Project Memory Anthem for IMMA’s A Radical Plot residency program August-October 2021.
+Facebook Artist in Residence (AIR) program, where he produced a large-scale mural for their Cork Oculus laboratory offices.
+In 2018 he co-curated Aрка/Arch exhibition of Belarusian graphic work with Belarusian Artist Roman Sustov, Studio 12 Backwater Artists, Cork IRE.
+Solo exhibitions include Night Frightens the Day/Калі ноч палохае дзень VCCA (Centre for Contemporary and Modern Art) Minsk, Belarus.
 Over the Sun (Kazimir Malevich’s influence on western Artists) Initiated and curated by Seán Hanrahan.
 Participating artists Seán Hanrahan IRE Dominic Fee IRE and Josh Dannin USA, Vitebsk Gallery of Modern Art (V.C.C.A ) Vitebsk, Belarus.

 Scroll to Top